VirtualEngine/XenDesktop7/README.md

 * **EnableSessionReliability**: Enable session reliability.
 * **UseTwoTickets**: Request STA tickets from two STA servers.
 * **Farms[]**: Farms.
+  * If not specified, it will be set to all farms.
 * **Zones[]**: Zones.
 * **EnabledOnDirectAccess**: Enabled On Direct Access.
 * **Ensure**: Ensure.